scalamolecule/molecule-old/README.md

 # Molecule

 Molecule is a type safe and intuitive Scala query/modelling DSL for [Datomic][datomic] - the immutable database of facts.

-As an
- example: to find
+As an example of  : to find

 _Names of twitter/facebook_page communities in neighborhoods of southern districts_